 Most Web sites that offer login functionalities use the

 Content-Security-Policy HTTP header which instructs browsers to not

 allow their pages to be embedded for security reasons (e.g. “Clickjacking”).
 You

 can usually verify the reason why embedding the website is not possible by using

 your browser’s console tool.
 For example, this page has an invalid SSL

 On this page, X-Frame-Options prevents the embedding.

-New: With Nextcloud 13 a redirect option was added, so such websites can still be added for quick access.
+There is also a redirect option, which allows that those websites can still be added for quick access.

-Instead of embedding the website the user will be redirected to it instead.
+Instead of embedding the website the user will be redirected to it.